sieukrem/jn-npp-plugin/deploy/jN/tests/Readme.md

 # JavaScript Test Environment

-This folder contains simple test environment for jN.dll independent code.
+This folder contains simple test environment for jN.dll independent javascript code.

 ## How to write tests